Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 ## The Construction of The Ends, and the Devaluation of The Means

 When I first began transitioning, my goal was simple: to become a woman.
-Simone de Beauvoir's seminal quote, "One is not born a woman: one becomes one" (_The Second Sex_) stuck in my mind and guided my path.
+Simone de Beauvoir's seminal quote, "One is not born a woman: one becomes one" stuck in my mind and guided my path (_The Second Sex_).
 And her argument against the conception of a "natural woman" is one to which a lot of trans people can relate to, I think.
 Many of us, like me, likely have it coursing through our brain, justifying our actions, comforting us in the darkest of times.
-And yet at the same time, I continue to hear repeated in the trans community that we trans women "are born woman."
-And I believe many, like me, may feel conflicted by this statement, that suggests that we simultaneously are "natural woman" and also that nobody is "born a woman," and that womanhood is a kind of becoming, a doing, a living.
+And yet at the same time, we all feel this kind of impulse to define our selfs as originating in the soup of hormones and chemicals in our brains, or as a strange mutation transpiring in our very genome.
+We feel the need to proclaim our selfs to be born as a woman.
+And I believe many, like myself, feel conflicted by this prospect that we are simultaneously "natural woman" and also that nobody is "born a woman."
+We feel entranced by the notion of womanhood as a kind of becoming, a doing, a living, yet feel the pressure to subscribe to a biologically-originating gender.

-Yet equally so, we also do not know what else to hold on to.
+We don't really know what else to hold on to.
 We know we must do as we feel we need to, whether due to dysphoria or euphoria, and without this framework of birthright, we do not know how else to justify it.
 The narratives we are forced to speak themselves compel this construction of self.
 We are diagnosed with gender dysphoria and are told everything we do as trans people are to cure it.
 We ourselves sometimes say, "Like it or not, gender dysphoria exists, and transition is the only proven treatment," framing our very being as little more than a medical and social intervention.
 And in doing so, we devalue the very means through which we exist as trans people.
 We devalue the very process of transition.

 Yet is this conception of transition itself as a process of such worthy acclaim?
 Is our existence only demarcated by a kind of exceptional, temporary, and